 Shark stocks in Scottish waters are severely threatened and data on their quantity, size, sex, distribution and growth rates is needed if they are to be protected.

-The SSTP’s Special Events programme shows anglers can make a difference.
+SSACN’s Special Events programme show anglers can make a difference.

 Historically anecdotal evidence appeared to suggest several species of shark in Scottish waters required protection from excessive exploitation, but little scientific data regarding their quantity, size, sex, distribution and growth rates was available to support any restrictions.